astronomer/airflow-guides/guides/custom-xcom-backends.md

 One of the features of the TaskFlow API that increases the flexibility of XComs is support for a [custom XCom backend](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#custom-xcom-backend).
 This means that rather than store XComs in Airflow's metadata database by default, you can push and pull XComs to and from an external system such as S3, GCS, or HDFS.
 You can also implement your own serialization / deserialization methods to define how XComs are handled.

-This guide discusses the benefits of using an XCom backend, shows an example of implementing an XCom backend with S3, and describes how to set this up if you're running Airflow on the Astronomer platform.
+This guide discusses the benefits of using an XCom backend, shows an example of implementing an XCom backend with S3, and describes how to set this up if you're running Airflow on Astro.

 If you're new to working with XComs or the TaskFlow API and want some background before diving into custom XCom Backends, check out the [Airflow documentation on XComs](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#xcoms) and our [webinar on using the TaskFlow API](https://www.astronomer.io/events/webinars/taskflow-api-airflow-2.0/).